Skip to Content

 3. Principles

-CIT believes in each student's potential to succeed and is committed to supporting students to complete their programs of study.
+CIT is dedicated to helping every student reach their full potential and is committed to providing the support students need to successfully complete their programs of study.

-Evidence of participation and progression is interlinked; both demonstrate a duty of care to students and require frequent monitoring to be effectively managed.
+Participation and progression are connected, both reflecting a duty of care to students and necessitating regular monitoring to ensure effective management.

 To achieve this CIT will: